fpvcult/laprf/README.md

 client.write(Protocol.setMinLapTime(10_000));

 client.on('data', (buffer: Buffer) => {
-  const records = Protocol.decode(buffer.buffer); // Argument is an ArrayBuffer
+  const records = Protocol.decode(buffer.buffer); // Argument to decode needs to be an ArrayBuffer

   // ... do something with the records
 });
 ```